StanisKo/stock-engine/README.md

   Reflects how stock is priced against company’s actual worth.

-  We're looking for LOWEST P/B, since we need stocks that are undervalues for their value as a company
+  We're looking for LOWEST P/B, since we need stocks that are undervalues for their value as a company.

   <br />